Valentin-dot-com/BOOK-API/README.md

 # The Lumos Library
 ## Project

 In this project we built a website whhich allows the user to browse, review and manage a collection of books.
 The books are located in an API that we built with a back-end of MongoDB as database and an Express server, the frontend interface is built with Vue and TypeScript.
-The application also includes user authentication, admin-only access for managing content, and public access for viewing booksand submitting reviews.
+The application also includes user authentication, admin-only access for managing content, and public access for viewing books and submitting reviews.
+Check the client out on this link: https://book-client-seven.vercel.app/ & the API on this link: https://book-api-mauve.vercel.app/books

 <details>
 <summary><strong>Screenshots of website</strong> <i>(6 images)</i></summary>